 Estimated total nitrogen (TN) loading, TP loading, and TSS loading using HSPF are presented in Figure C-18, Figure C-19, and Figure C-20, respectively.
-HSPF modeling has not been performed for the Mississippi River Lake Pepin watershed.

 C.8.7.2 Urban Water Quality Modeling - P8

 The City of Red Wing and City of Rochester developed water quality models for portions of their cities connected to storm sewer networks.
 The City of Red Wing and City of Rochester water quality models are built using the P8 Urban Catchment Model, or Program for Predicting Polluting Particle Passage thru Pits, Puddles, and Ponds, (P8) which is commonly used for predicting the generation and transport of stormwater runoff and pollutants in urban watersheds.